SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Introduction

-The main contribution of this paper is threefold. \textbf{Firstly}, we present a novel model architecture for distillation-based 3D object detection, including a LiDAR and camera fusion-based teacher and a simulated multi-modal student, which facilitates knowledge distillation within and between different modalities while enjoying cost-effective camera-only deployment. \textbf{Secondly}, we propose a novel simulated multi-modal distillation scheme that supports intra-modal, cross-modal, and multi-modal distillation simultaneously.
-By mitigating the transferring difficulties between modalities, it enables the model to learn better feature representation for 3D object detection. \textbf{Thirdly}, experiments on the challenging nuScenes benchmark \cite{caesar2020nuscenes} show the effectiveness of our BEVSimDet, its superiority over existing state-of-the-art methods, and the potential for practical applications.
+The main contribution of this paper is threefold. \textbf{Firstly}, we propose a unique multi-modal distillation framework for BEV 3D object detection, including a LiDAR-camera fusion-based teacher and a carefully crafted simulated multi-modal student.
+By ensuring that the teacher and student models share nearly the same workflows, we effectively reduce the modality gap in knowledge distillation. \textbf{Secondly}, we present a novel simulated multi-modal distillation scheme that supports intra-modal, cross-modal, and multi-modal fusion distillation simultaneously, which is a universal strategy and can be easily adapted to different models. \textbf{Thirdly}, comprehensive experiments and ablation studies on the nuScenes benchmark validate the effectiveness of SimDistill and its superiority over existing state-of-the-art methods, improving the mAP and NDS of the baseline detector by 4.8\% and 4.1\%, respectively.